ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/gh-runners/train-test.md

 ### Train model

 Within the `scripts` directory, there is a Python script incuded called `train_model.py`.
-This script creates and and trains the model using PyTorch.
-Using this script, you will load the GTSRB dataset, define a neural network, and train the model on the dataset.
+Using this script, you will load the GTSRB dataset, define a neural network, and train the model on the dataset using PyTorch.
 Lets look at all the steps to train the model in more detail.

 #### Pre-processing